BitPatty/gct-generator/site/guide.md

 - Your cheatfile is too big: Using too many codes at once can cause Nintendont to disable them since the used space in the game is limited.
 Make sure you don't have two incompatible codes selected when downloading the cheatfile (for example "Level Select", "Fast Any%" and the Stage loader cannot be used simultaneously).
 If you're using Nintendont 4.434 or newer you don't have to worry about your file size unless it exceeds 5KB.
 - If you have a USB drive connected and use disc, make sure you select the device that contains the cheats for your disc.
 - If you use an ISO your cheat file and ISO must be on the same device (both on the SD card or both on the USB drive).

+### The controller behaves differently in Nintendont

+Ensure that you turn on "Native controls" in the Nintendont settings.
+The setting only needs to be turned off for non-Gamecube controllers (i.e. controllers not plugged into the Gamecube controller ports, such as Xbox controllers and the like).

 ### I'm lost :(